n-lukas/Analyzing-Startup-Success/README.md

 ## Purpose

-The purpose of this project is to analyze the data of Unicorn Startups and determine patterns of startups that were able to become unicorns
+The purpose of this project is to analyze the data of Unicorn Startups and determine patterns of those startups

 ## Questions Answered